-After reviewing the following Ministry Descriptions, please use our online Ministry Interest Form to indicate your Ministry Interests.
+After reviewing the following Ministry Descriptions, please use our online Ministry Opportunities Form to indicate your Ministry Interests.

 The purpose of Youth and Family Ministry at Shepherd of the Prairie is to help grow and nurture the faith of our children, which is accomplished through five key ways: